-In an ideal world, one would directly simulate photons travelling from the light source, bouncing off object surfaces in the scene and ultimately ending up in the virtual “eye”.
+In an ideal world, one would directly simulate photons travelling from the light source, bouncing off object surfaces in the scene and ultimately ending up in the virtual “eye” – per each displayed frame.
 For today’s real-time graphics, especially in the browser, this kind of lighting computation is still too slow to do dynamically.
-Instead, static objects in the scene are accompanied by a precomputed lightmap that stores the amount of light received by every part of the object surface.
-This brings with it many limitations, and there are newer pipelines that emulate real-time global illumination very closely but lightmaps (and their related cousin, ambient occlusion maps aka “AO maps”) will be a trusty part of the graphics toolbox for a while.
+Instead, static objects in the scene are accompanied by a precomputed lightmap that stores the amount of light received by every part of the object surface – using some variation of the “radiosity” algorithm.
+This brings with it many limitations and there are newer pipelines that emulate real-time global illumination very closely, but lightmaps (and their related cousin, ambient occlusion maps aka “AO maps”) will be a standard part of the graphics toolbox for a while.

 This kind of computation (“lightmap baking”) is a built-in feature of many popular free 3D engines like Unity and Unreal Engine 4.
 However, for WebGL graphics workflows such as using ThreeJS and react-three-fiber, there is no “native” way of doing it – lightmaps are produced by one of those external engines or tools like Blender.
 I wanted to attempt a minimal implementation of such a lightmap baker, one that could run right in the browser, to bridge that gap for WebGL development workflow.